-We then make our way to the Prado, which holds one of the finest collections of paintings in the world.
+In the afternoon we visit El Prado Museum, which holds one of the finest collections of paintings in the world.
 Among European masterpieces collected by the Spanish monarchs we shall study the works of Hieronymus Bosch and Rubens (Flemish school); Albrecht Dürer (German school); Raphael and Titian (Italian school).